 Property taxes are also high, averaging 1.65 percent.
 Though there are some property tax relief programs aimed at retirees, home costs in general are often much higher in the state, making the high tax rate seem even higher.
 The state levies a 7 percent sales tax as well as an estate tax.

 Finding the Right Balance

-You may also be able to get more for your housing dollars in a state that is moderately tax-friendly to retirees.
-For most, finding the best balance is the right way to find long-term, stable happiness.
+You may also be able to get more for your housing dollar in a state that is moderately tax friendly to retirees.
+For most, it is about finding the right balance for long-term, stable happiness.